Video Redaction and Police Transparency

 Bridging the Gap Between Effective Policing Operations and Transparency

 As technology continues to advance, the human race continues to veer into an era where virtually everything is driven by data.
-And at this point, it is completely right to assume that the management and processing of data will go a long way to determine the future of criminal justice system in this country.
+And at this point, it is completely right to assume that the management and processing of data will go a long way to determine the future of the criminal justice system in this country.

 Public security agencies understand the importance of this, and they are consistently harnessing the wealth of information provided by these technologies.